CCurl/c3/README.md

     - len:     byte
     - name:    char[NAME_LEN+1] (NULL terminated)

-## Default sizes
+## Default sizes for PC-based systems
 - The default NAME_LEN is 13.
-- The default MEM_SZ is 128K (131,072) bytes.
+- The default MEM_SZ is 128K bytes (code and distionary).
-- The default VARS_SZ is 4MB (4,194,304) bytes.
+- The default VARS_SZ is 4MB bytes (strings and variables).
-- The default stack size (STK_SZ) is 64 CELLS.
+- The default STK_SZ is 64 CELLS (data and return stacks).
-- The default loop stack size (LSTK_SZ) is 30 CELLS.
+- The default LSTK_SZ is 30 CELLS (loop stack, multiple of 3).
-- The default register stack size (REGS_SZ) is 100 CELLS.
+- The default REGS_SZ is 100 CELLS (register stack, multiple of 10).
-- These can be easily changed in the sys-init.inc file.
+- These can be easily changed in the sys-init.ipp file.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.